seoklab/nurikit/CONTRIBUTING.md

 # NuriKit Contributing Guidelines

-You'd like to contribute to nurikit?
+You'd like to contribute to NuriKit?
 Great!
 We're happy to have you on board.

 ## Reporting issues